School of Education

 As one of the leaders in education and education reform in the nation, the Boston University School of Education provides comprehensive teacher preparation to students in more than 20 concentrations.

-From its founding in 1918, the Boston University School of Education has pursued three missions: to educate and prepare professional teachers, administrators, and educators to accept leadership responsibilities throughout the world; to offer continuing educational opportunities for practicing teachers and administrators to make the very most of their talents; and to promote research and scholarship that elevate the quality of education.
-Continuous involvement in the surrounding community has made School of Education faculty and students particularly effective teachers and learners, sensitive and responsive to the circumstances and realities of schooling.
+From its founding in 1918, the Boston University School of Education has pursued three missions: to educate and prepare professional teachers, administrators, and educators to accept leadership responsibilities throughout the world; to offer continuing educational opportunities that allow practicing teachers and administrators to make the very most of their talents; and to promote research and scholarship that elevate the quality of education.
+Continuous involvement in the surrounding community has made School of Education faculty and students particularly effective teachers and learners who are sensitive and responsive to the circumstances and realities of schooling.

-Opportunities for overseas and regional field assignments are complemented by opportunities for working with faculty and graduate students in School-based clinics and learning laboratories.
+Opportunities for overseas and regional field assignments are complemented by opportunities to work locally with faculty and graduate students in School-based clinics and learning laboratories.
 Collaborative arrangements with human service agencies and corporations allow students to match the training, development, and evaluation skills of the educator with the unique needs of those environments.

 Urban and suburban fieldwork and service opportunities for students are also abundant.
-Through a cooperative network of school districts (including Boston, Brookline, Chelsea, Concord, Lexington, Newton, Quincy, and Somerville) and carefully structured experiences overseas, students can link theory with practice and work with professionals in helping children and adults.
+Through a cooperative network of school districts (including Boston, Brookline, Chelsea, Concord, Lexington, Newton, Quincy, Somerville, and others) and carefully structured experiences overseas, students can link theory with practice and work with professionals in helping children and adults.

 Boston University, including its School of Education, is accredited by the New England Association of Schools and Colleges, Inc.